-“Why don’t those helicopters rescue them?”
-A girl from the fourth floor was crying into the sleeve of her pajamas.
+"Why don't those helicopters rescue them?"
+A girl from the fourth floor cried into the sleeve of her pajamas.

 "Because there's too much smoke on the roof."

-Jim pointed to a growing dot on the horizon.
+Jim pointed to a growing dot in the southern sky.

 "There's another plane!"

-“I can’t believe someone would actually fly closer to give the passengers a better look.”
-The bald-headed neighbor shook his head, only the pilot wasn’t conducting a sightseeing tour.
-The plane struck the South Tower and an enormous fireball exploded through the building to geyser like a volcano from the north face.
+"I can't believe a pilot would actually fly closer to give the passengers a better look of this," The bald-headed neighbor said, only the pilot wasn't conducting a sightseeing tour, because the plane struck the South Tower and an enormous fireball exploded through the building to erupt like a volcano from the north face.